miketrebilcock/ardREST/README.md

 ardREST
 =========

-ardREST is based on the idea of Jason J. Gullickson's RESTduino and  is a simple sketch to provide a improved REST-like API for the Arduino Ethernet Board.
+ardREST is based on the idea of Jason J. Gullickson's RESTduino and  is a simple sketch to provide a improved REST-like API for the Arduino Ethernet Board with a JSONP callback.

 Getting Started
 ---------------